 You can save time.
-You’re not worrying about your trades, you simply execute what the rules tell you to do, and thus freeing time to explore and research other potential strategies.
+You’re not worrying about your trades, you execute what the rules tell you to do, thus freeing time to explore and research other potential strategies.
 Probably around 80% of your time should be allocated to testing and brainstorming.

 Mechanical trading strategies help you think in probabilities

 Mechanical trading helps you to think in terms of probabilities.
 When you understand this, you can better grasp the concept of the law of big numbers.
-Over a large sample of trades, where one trade is very uncertain, the variability of the end result can be drastically reduced if you have many trades.
+Over a large sample of trades, where one trade is very uncertain, the variability of the result can be drastically reduced if you have many trades.

 A keyword here is correlation, which you want as low as possible between the strategies.

 Mechanical trading helps your thinking